Can You Freeze Avocado?

 By Regan Cafiso for Food Network Kitchen

-A perfectly ripe avocado is a thing of beauty, but its freshness is often fleeting.
+A perfectly ripe avocado is a thing of beauty, but its freshness is fleeting.
 Often it seems like you wait eons for that hard, funny-looking fruit to reach that idyllic firm-but-yielding state of ripeness, only to miss the window and have it yield dark, stringy mush when you finally use it.
 But here is a secret: You can freeze avocado and preserve that ideal ripe state.
 You know what this means?
 The next time those ripe avocados are on sale, you can buy extra and freeze some.
 Read on for tips and caveats.

 Can You Freeze Whole Avocados?